 There may be circumstances that would also warrant a single payment to support a placement, and agreement to such a payment needs to be made by the budget holder.
-The plan needs to detail the basis upon which financial support is determined, whether the financial support will be paid in the form of a regular allowance, how much the financial support will be and for what period it covers.
+The plan needs to detail the basis upon which financial support is determined, whether the financial support will be paid in the form of a regular or periodic allowance, how much the financial support will be and for what period it covers.

 The Special Guardian will need to complete a financial statement on an annual basis and agree to inform Children and Families immediately if she/he changes her address or the child dies or there are any changes in the circumstances of the child as laid out in the Special Guardianship regulations.

 Other support services